blakeparkinson/bb-marketing/README.md

 About Us:
 * Spacing between text and computer, computer needs to drop below text (done)
-* Make images individual and text html so we can edit and add titles and a bio
+* Make images individual and text html so we can edit and add titles and a bio (done)
 * Use our instagram feed here
 * This should work as a carousel
 * Update quote (see Sketch file)